 Clubs and participants should be aware of their local area protection level and associated restrictions which may be in place and should consider this as part of risk assessment planning.
 Broad guidance for sporting activity which should be followed within each Level is set out in the table below.

-Further information on protection levels that apply in each local authority area are available at Coronavirus (COVID-19): allocation of protection levels.
-A local post code checker is also available at COVID restrictions by protection level in areas of Scotland.
+Further information on protection levels that apply in each local authority area are available at Coronavirus (COVID-19): local protection levels including a postcode checker.

 Scottish Government has also now published a new Coronavirus (COVID-19): Timetable for Easing Restrictions document.

 Additional guidance on sport in general is available from sportscotland.